marcusnolan/restruction/README.md

     <img style="width:500px;" src="./static/images/readme/edit_item_type_preview.png"/>
 - #### Search Items
-    - On the 'items' page, the search from works when a user enters the term of item they are looking for.
+    - On the 'items' page, the search form works when a user enters the term of the item they are looking for.
     - The form is then submitted with the button and it searches all items both names and descriptions for the term in question.
     - the reset button resets the search and clears the form.